 - Engaging Weather Lessons All In One Place

 And all of our science units are combined into big year-long bundles so you can have all your science lessons planned out at once.
-They align to the Alberta Program of Studies.
+They align with the Alberta Program of Studies.

 Grade 4 Alberta Aligned Science: includes units for Waste in Our World, Plants, Light and Shadow, and Simple Machines (for Wheels and Levers).